jeffam/local_macos_php_webdev/README.md

 ## What is installed and configured

 - Caddy 2.x web server
-- PHP-FPM with 8 pools
+- PHP-FPM with 6 pools
-  - PHP 7.4 with xdebug enabled (port 9740)
-  - PHP 7.4 with xdebug disabled (port 9741)
-  - PHP 8.1 with xdebug enabled (port 9810)
-  - PHP 8.1 with xdebug disabled (port 9081)
   - PHP 8.2 with xdebug enabled (port 9820)
   - PHP 8.2 with xdebug disabled (port 9821)
   - PHP 8.3 with xdebug enabled (port 9830)
   - PHP 8.3 with xdebug disabled (port 9831)
+  - PHP 8.4 with xdebug enabled (port 9840)
+  - PHP 8.4 with xdebug disabled (port 9841)
 - pecl/apcu
 - MariaDB, a MySQL-compatibledatabase server
 - Dnsmasq for automatic `.test` TLD that resolves to localhost